teasin951/Secure_Entry_server/python/tests/README.md

 Two readers ready to be connected the Mosquitto MQTT broker (DynSec installed).
 One as a basic reader with the MQTT username _TestReader_ and a registrator with the MQTT username _TestRegistrator_.

-You will also need to have two MIFARE DESFire ev1 cards that are wiped.
+You will also need to have two wiped MIFARE DESFire ev1 cards.

-Next, the database is expected to be setup, but without any data present.
+The database is expected to be deployed but without any data present.

+The python script should be up and running.

-You will also need to perform actions as instructed by the test, so be ready.
+The reader tests are interactive.
+You will need to perform actions as instructed by the tests, so be ready.

+If some tests fail, it can lead to other tests failing.
+In that case use `pytest -k <specify test>` to rerun only specific tests.